Huuuuuugo/backup-tool/README.md

     restore             restores a backup
-    list                lists all the tracked files and their respective indexes or backups with their respective timestamps reword              creates or updates a backup message
+    list                lists all the tracked files and their respective indexes or backups with their respective timestamps reword              creates or updates a backup message migrate             migrate all backups to some other directory

 options:
   -h, --help            show this help message and exit